UNION

 I also see the best working environment for my students will be created by unionization within the film, games and vfx industries.
 I've worked in several companies over my career, both union and non-union.
 I can unequivocally say that union shops were always more stable with healthier, sustainable conditions, and happier staff.
 The company was a direct beneficiary of that.

+I want that for all my students.
 I will update this page as I know more.

 https://www.opseu110.ca/work-to-rule/